nemisis84/Network-and-Computer-Security-project/REPORT.md

 In our case, the session key is shared just by encrypting it with the long-term key.
 This means that we are not providing forward secrecy or protection against replay attacks.
 In a real-world application, we would recommend using Diffie-Hellman.
 We would also recommend adding a mechanism for protection against replay attacks such as implementing either a timestamp, challenge or sequence number.

+For the communication between the application server and DB, no encryption is used.
+Both the DB's network and application server's network are privat and seperated from the outside world, meaning that the risk of packet sniffing is reduced.
+In addition, this data is not sensitive at all, as it only contains content with possible copy rigth claims.
+Due to these reasons, remain this communication unprotected.

 <!-- (_Discuss how server communications were secured, including the secure channel solutions implemented and any challenges encountered._)

 (_Explain what keys exist at the start and how are they distributed?_) -->